 Note: If you can’t complete the steps below, jump to Method 2.

 - Swipe down from the top of the status bar to pull down the Quick Settings drawer.

 - Tap the Cast icon and wait for your device to scan the network.
-After a while, you should see a list with available devices.
+After a while, you should see a list of available devices.
 Select your Chromecast device from the list.
 You will know you’ve successfully connected when your Android screen is mirrored on your TV.

 - Open the Kodi app and play a video.

 Since this will cast the whole Android to your Tv, it will prevent you from using your phone while streaming to Chromecast.
 If you’re looking for a better option, move to Method 3.